emeralds-horizon/EMERALDS_Mobility_Model_Cards_on_Zone_Entries_Exits_Prediction/README.md

 *When was the model developed?
 This is useful for all stakeholders to become further informed on what techniques and data sources were likely to be available during model development*

 FIRST SEMESTER OF 2025

 ### Model version

 *Which version of the model is it, and how does it differ from previous versions?
 This is useful for all stakeholders to track whether the model is the latest version, associate known bugs to the correct model versions, and aid in model comparisons.*

+This model is the first version, corresponding to the prototype.

 ### Unique identifier.

-Prototype version: B_NN_v1

 *In addition to the model version, a unique identifier should be assigned to facilitate tracking and linking between related models.
 This could be implemented using universally unique identifiers (UUIDs) or other standardized referencing systems.
 (See also the “Related model cards” addition to the Caveats and Recommendations section.)*

+Prototype version: B_NN_v1

 ### Model type